craftingcity/RollHighOrDie/Core RHoD/Selections Glossary/Ailment.md

 #### Grappled
 While you are 'Grappled', you cannot make Maneuvers.

+On your turn, you may spend

 #### Surprised
-While you are 'Surprised', you
+While you are 'Surprised', you have -10 to Initiative Rolls.

+At the end of your turn, resolve any stacks of 'Surprised' that you have.

 #### Burning
 #### Blinded